Back to top

 NYC Overlay:

-It is recommended that projects also consider natural ventilation.
-Note that window limiters are not required in units without children 10 years old or younger (Local Law 57 of 2011): project teams should provide tenants living in dwelling units without children the option of removing window limiters as part of the annual window guard notice.
+• All projects are REQUIRED to include window screens on at least one operable window in each habitable space, and to provide tenants living in dwelling units without children the option of removing window limiters as part of the annual window guard notice.

 7.7